klierik/simple-magento-vagrant/README.md

 __Change Synced folder__

-I prefere use different folders for vagrant and project.
+I prefer use different folders for vagrant and project.
 For example:

 ```
 .